georgiabasa/ubitrust/Docs/kdf.md

-# UBI KDF Documentation
+# UBITRUST KDF Documentation

-This header file defines the structures and functions used for Key Derivation Function (KDF) operations in the UBI Crypt library.
+This header file defines the structures and functions used for Key Derivation Function (KDF) operations in the UBITRUST Crypt library.

 ## Structures